Skip to main content

 I-539 is not for extending F/J status.

 Do not use the I-539 form to extend your F or J visa status.
 If you're an F-1 or J-1 student, find out how to extend your end date.
 If you're a J-1 scholar, work with a human resources representative in your college, school, or department to file the appropriate request form.
-F and J extensions are processed by the Office of Global Learning International Services.
+F and J extensions are processed by International Services.

 You also don't need to file the I-539 form if you are planning to travel outside the U.S. in order to apply for a new entry visa.